Writing Poetry Analysis: Extensive Guide for Students

 We recommend you start with putting a paper’s title at the top of page.
 A Roman numeral 1 beneath it should follow.
 That is what predetermines intro section’s short plan, and it must end with a main idea of the author.

 Double-check that you have a plan for body part.
-Appropriate structure of your analysis is extremely important: divide text into subsections with clear headings, so that your professor wouldn’t get lost when checking your college paper.
+Appropriate structure of your analysis is extremely important: divide text into subsections with clear headings, so that your professor wouldn’t get lost when checking your college essay papers.

 The final Roman numeral is to appear before the word “Conclusion.”
 Next, you should present your summarized viewpoint.